Conserving Forests and Native Plants through Deer Management

 Current and future management activities

-Sale of DMAP tags and hunter success rates
+Sale of Deer Management Assistance Program tags and hunter success rates

 How Many Deer Should Be in State Forests?

 There are many opinions about how many deer there should be on state forest land.
 While deer numbers can generate a lot of discussion, DCNR focuses its efforts on habitat conditions.